Drawing, Scanning, Animating and Video Rendering

 Keep doing this until you have as many frames as layers.
 Save frequently!!

-Note: Don't rearrange the order of frames after you've begun animating!
-The animation frames will all change!
+Note: Don't go back to look at earlier frames, or they will change to the currently visble layer!
+Also, don't rearrange the order of frames after you've begun animating!
+The animation frames will all change.

 If your frames are not already timed at 0.1 sec: SELECT ALL of your frames (by using the menu accessible from the top right of the timeline panel).
 Set the duration time for the first frame to 0.1 sec. and the same duration will be set for all frames.
 100 frames at 0.1 second each will result in a 10-second piece.